-Lafarge is exploring the economic and environmental benefits of introducing lower carbon fuels at its Exshaw Cement Plant to replace 30 to 50 per cent of fossil fuel use with lower carbon options by 2020.
+Lafarge is exploring the environmental benefits of introducing lower carbon fuels at its Exshaw Cement Plant to replace 30 to 50 per cent of fossil fuel use with lower carbon options by 2020.
 Building off research from four other Canadian facilities, this multi-partner project is the most significant of its kind in Canada.

 While Exshaw’s newly-modernized kilns are set up to use natural gas, they can be adapted to burn waste-derived fuels.
 Lafarge wants to replace 30 to 50 per cent of fossil fuel use at Canadian plants with lower carbon options by 2020.
 Exshaw’s new Kiln 6 was designed to use up to 80 per cent.